front-end-foundations/6-Basilica/readme.md

 elem.innerText = 'Welcome my friends to the show that never ends.';
 ```

-Since we are creating our div we will delete the current div:
+Since we are creating our div we can delete the current div:

 ```html
 <div class="betainfo">